attila-lendvai/openwrt-auto-extroot/README.md

 To see a list of available targets, run `make info` in the ImageBuilder dir.

-If you want to change which OpenWRT version is used, then edit the relevant variable(s) in `build.sh`.
+If you want to change which OpenWrt version is used, then edit the relevant variable(s) in `build.sh`.

 ### Setup stages